claire-west/svstudio-manual/docs/setup.md

     sudo unzip ~/Downloads/svstudio-basic-linux64.zip
     ```

-If extracting to a location outside your home directory you may also need to modify the owner or permissions of the files.
+If extracting to a location outside your home directory you may also need to modify the ownership or permissions of the files.
 This example will work for most situations:

 === "Pro Edition"
     ```